 Of course, the best way to avoid disputes is through open and honest communication.
 All the arrangements of a will or trust should be discussed among the family members so that the beneficiaries are aware of reason behind the testator’s or trust maker’s decisions.

-At GM Group, we recognize that litigation can have long lasting consequences for family members and fiduciaries, and we devise creative solutions to our client’s most pressing challenges.
+At GM Law, we recognize that litigation can have long lasting consequences for family members and fiduciaries, and we devise creative solutions to our client’s most pressing challenges.
 Over our many years of practice, we have gained a comprehensive understanding of trusts and estate law and have earned a reputation for protecting the interests of our clients.

 We are keenly aware that probate issues typically involve a host of related matters such a taxes, real estate, and insurance.
 Through a combination of in depth legal knowledge and business savvy, we offer each client superior representation.
 Our clients include personal representatives, estate administrators, corporate fiduciaries such as banks and trust companies, beneficiaries including families, high net-worth individuals and charitable beneficiaries, as well as entrepreneurs and small business owners.

 We are dedicated to resolving disputes, whether through negotiation or litigation, and always put the best interests of our clients first.
 Nonetheless, we believe that disputes can be avoided if clear policies are initially established for the administration of trusts and estates.
-If legal action is inevitable, our experienced team of litigators has a proven track record of achieving favorable settlements.
+If legal action is inevitable, our experienced team has a proven track record of achieving favorable settlements.

 If you have questions about the validity of estate planning documents, the conduct of a fiduciary, or any other concerns related to the administration of a trust or estate, call our office in confidence today or fill out a contact form to set up a consultation.